coderancer-Shalini/HTML-CSS-site/README.md

 # HTML-CSS-site

+This is a portfolio site build to understand the working of CSS.

 👋 Hi, I’m Shalini (@coderancer)
 👀 I’m interested in web development and python projects.
 🌱 I’m currently learning front end development.